Generic Name: benzocaine (BEN-zoe-kane)

 - Benzocaine gel should not be used in CHILDREN younger than 2 years old without checking with the child's doctor or dentist; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: It is not known if benzocaine gel can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using benzocaine gel while you are pregnant.
-It is not known if benzocaine gel is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use benzocaine gel, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of benzocaine gel: